oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

-# Download Files from Oracle Object Storage into Oracle Autonomous Database Using DBMS_CLOUD.GET_OBJECTS
+# Download Embedding Model from Oracle Object Storage into Oracle Autonomous Database

 ## Introduction

-In the world of cloud computing, managing and transferring data efficiently is crucial.
-Oracle provides a robust ecosystem for data management with its Oracle Object Storage and Oracle Autonomous Database (ADB).
-One of the most powerful features available is the ability to download files directly from Oracle Object Storage into Oracle ADB using the DBMS_CLOUD.GET_OBJECTS procedure.
+In this lab you will download the embedding model from Oracle Object Storage to Autonomous Database.
+The embedding model is used to vectorize the source data.
+Oracle provides data management with the Oracle Object Storage and Oracle Autonomous Database (ADB).
+One of the features available is the ability to download files directly from Oracle Object Storage into Oracle ADB using the DBMS_CLOUD.GET_OBJECTS procedure.

-This blog post will guide you through the steps to accomplish this task, ensuring a smooth and efficient data transfer process.

 ## Objectives